Skip to main content

 Intermediate

-Recognizing that lifestyle inputs can modulate the is the first step; the next is to understand the specific protocols that can enact these changes.
+Recognizing that lifestyle inputs can modulate the growth hormone axis is the first step; the next is to understand the specific protocols that can enact these changes.
 For heart patients, this is a process of applying targeted, gentle, yet consistent biological pressures to encourage a more favorable hormonal balance.
 The goal is to enhance the body’s natural signaling, improving the efficiency of the GH-to-IGF-1 conversion and enhancing tissue sensitivity to these vital molecules.

 Strategic Nutritional Protocols